continued from previous

 “This…this mutant zone is cooler than the surrounding ocean” – he said to Olivia and John hesitantly.

 “I see” – said John.
 “Is this possibly a result of the bioluminescent variant itself?
 I mean, all this light that we see is energy, being largely reflected out into the air above, this way potentially cooling the ocean.
 In fact, cooling the entire planet.
 If the variant spreads across the Earth, essentially the planet’s oceans will be radiating back into space vast amounts of energy during the night, in the form of light wavelengths”

 “So wait..” – Jonathan said.
 “This could be Earth’s own attempt to cool itself?”

 John continued: “If the variant isn’t toxic to other lifeforms, the cooling of the ocean even by a degree or two could be of tremendous benefit to the species that have survived the extinction.
 This little critter could have the potential of terraforming, or I guess I should say mareforming, the planet’s oceans back to cooler times.
-Cyanobacteria growing in the ocean brought us oxygen 2.8 billion years ago.
-This mutant may be Earth’s brand new air-conditioning system.
+Cyanobacteria growing in the ocean once brought us oxygen, about 2.8 billion years ago.
+This mutant may be Earth’s brand-new air-conditioning system.
 Never underestimate the power of microorganisms”

 (from the upcoming novel A New Earth)

 George is an author, researcher, podcast host, chemist, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons , listen to his Spotify podcast George reads George, sign up for blog alerts below, or enjoy his books